Pascal0577/alpine-automation/README.md

 └── upperdir.squashfs               <- Installed packages, user configs, etc
 ```

+## Contributing
+This is just a hobby project.
+Feel free to:
+- Open issues for bugs
+- Submit PRs (no formal process yet)

+No guarantees on response time, I just work on this when I have the energy/free time :)

 ## Installation
 Clone the repo, and format your USB drive like above.
 Run the `./build-image.sh` script and go through the prompts.